jgibbons-cp/airflow_datadoghook_example/README.md

-How to Configure Airflow for the Datadog Hook with Use Examples --
+How to Configure Airflow for the Datadog Hook with Usage Examples --

 Tested on Airflow 1.10.10 on Ubuntu 18.04.4 LTS on EC2